uog-mai/automated-bar/Hardware/README.md

 * x1 Spare load cell amplifier channel
 * x2 Opto-isolated solenoid drivers with 12V rail

+An additional board was built to mount the digital proximity sensor and it's required circuitry, and can be built out of un-finished FR4 easily.
+Alternatively, several expansion boards are available for the same or similar ICs,  and the design utilised uses the same recommended schematic and layout design.

 For full design files, see the publicly accessible CircuitMaker project: https://circuitmaker.com/Projects/Details/Peter-Fleming-2/UoG-mai-automated-bar